Dulacca, Queensland: History

 The name Dulacca is believed to be derived from the Aboriginal word doolucah meaning emu nest.

 Dulacca Post Office opened on 3 March 1879.

 Dulacca State School opened on 1 March 1909.

 The Dulacca Presbyterian Church opened in 1910, constructed from local cypress pine.
 After its closure the property passed into private hands.
-In 1977 the church building was donated and relocated to the Miles Historical Village on the condition was not used for church services.
+In 1977 the church building was donated and relocated to the Miles Historical Village on the condition it was not used for church services.

+North Dulacca Hall was officially opened on Friday 23 May 1913 by Godfrey Morgan, the Member of the Queensland Legislative Assembly for Murilla.
+The hall has closed but the building is still extant (as at 2023).
+It was on North Dulacca Hall Road, now within neighbouring Bogandilla to the north.

 Rainville State School opened on 29 April 1912 but closed in 1917 due to low student numbers.
 It reopened in 1918 but closed again on 25 February 1921.
-On 6 April 1925 it reopened as Dulucca South State School but closed in 1930 before reopening again in 1933.
+On 6 April 1925, it reopened as Dulucca South State School, but closed in 1930 before reopening again in 1933.
 It closed permanently on 30 December 1946.
+It was on the north-eastern corner of Dulacca South Road and Butlers Extension Road (26.77046°S 149.78679°E).

 Dulacca North State School opened on 28 January 1919, closing in 1936 due to low student numbers.
 It reopened in 1941 and closed permanently in 1953.
+It was on the south-west corner of Dulacca North Road (previously North Dulacca School Road) and Frizzells Road, now within the neighbouring locality of Bogandilla to the north.

 The Dulacca War Memorial was dedicated on 3 December 1921.

 On 11 November 1951 the Roman Catholic Bishop of Toowoomba Joseph Basil Roper blessed and opened the Church of the Assumption of the Blessed Virgin Mary.